FARZAD-HUSSAIN/rk4-mass-spring-damper/README.md

 The mass-spring-damper system is a fundamental mechanical model used to study **vibrations, oscillations, and control systems**.
 This project numerically simulates its motion by solving the governing differential equations using the **RK4 method**, which is known for its balance of accuracy and efficiency.

-This repository is ideal for:

-* Students learning numerical methods and dynamics
-* Engineers analyzing vibration systems
-* Anyone exploring simulation techniques in Python

 ---

 ## 📐 Mathematical Background